 It was here that Richard van As – who made headlines after building his own low-tech prosthetic hand called Robohand – worked on his design for a new, more durable and easy-to-use 3D printer that would give more people access to the technology.

 When Van As lost several of his fingers in a workshop accident, the master carpenter applied his trade to the world of computer-aided design and, with the help of United States-based designer Ivan Owen, he engineered a prosthetic limb that required no electronics.
+All it needed was the printed parts, a few bolts and some string.

 Then Van As released Robohand's designs online for anyone to use and soon after Not Impossible, a nongovernmental organisation based in San Francisco, brought some 3D printers to war-torn Sudan and used Robohand designs to print new limbs for local amputees.